asurati/wip.src/content/post/2023-08-09-cpp-macro-replacement-page-182-example-3.md

 The CPP now moves out of the boundaries of the replacement-list of the macro-invocation `f(f(z))`, with no other processing for that macro pending.
-The entry for the macro in the `active-macro-stack-#0` is popped off; the stack is now empty.
+The corresponding entry within the `active-macro-stack-#0` is popped off;
+the stack is now empty.

 The cumulative output until now is: